rackerlabs/rackspace-how-to/content/cloud-servers/connect-to-a-cloud-server.md

 instructions, see the appropriate article for your desktop operating
 system:

--   [Connect to Linux from macOS X by using Terminal](/how-to/connecting-to-linux-from-mac-os-x-by-using-terminal)
+-   [Connect to Linux from MacOS X by using Terminal](/how-to/connecting-to-linux-from-mac-os-x-by-using-terminal)
 -   [Connect to Linux from Windows by using PuTTY](/how-to/connecting-to-linux-from-windows-by-using-putty)